-When you bend over and can't stand up
+When you've bent over and can't stand up

-Seeing a chiropractor for the first time requires the chiropractor having time to get to know your spine and learning how to adjust you in positions you aren’t used to.
-It also means that you need to be able to relax for the chiropractor and to do that, you need to learn to trust.
+The chiropractor needs to get to know your spine and learn how to adjust you in positions you aren’t used to moving.
+You need to be able to relax for chiropractic care to work and learn to trust for her to do her job effectively.
 It doesn’t happen in a 15 minute session.
-Do your research, check online reviews and ask for referrals, then ice and walk until you can get an appointment with someone you trust.
+First, do your research by checking online reviews and asking for referrals.
+Then ice and walk until you can get an appointment for chiropractic care with a trusted chiropractor.